mkronvold/talos-hybrid-gitops/README.md

 # Prepare ISOs for all Talos versions needed
 ./scripts/prepare-omni-iso.sh dk1d

-# Update tfvars with total VM requirements
+# Update single tfvars file with total VM requirements for all clusters
 ./scripts/update-tfvars.sh dk1d

-# Provision all VMs
+# Provision all VMs for the entire site
 ./scripts/provision-nodes.sh dk1d

 # Apply all cluster configurations